 An illiterate person is someone who would not be able to read this article, no matter what language it was written in.
-Illiteracy is rampant in underdeveloped countries throughout the world and its expansion, if it occurs, poses a significant threat to the future of education, development and peace of any nation.
+Illiteracy is rampant in underdeveloped countries throughout the world and its expansion, if it occurs, poses a significant threat to development and peace of any nation.
 But why does this condition exist?
 Why haven’t we been able to educate so many of our citizens?
 The causes are many, and often they involve issues more pertinent than illiteracy itself.

 10. Attitude Towards Learning

 We believe that education uplifts us.
 It is the only path which can lead us to wisdom and liberation.
 This is what we believe.
 But there are certain sections of people who think otherwise, who look down upon education and regard it with contempt.
 They claim that it is of no use to build a scholarly mind or enlighten it through academics.
 They forget, however, that education comprises holistic development of the mind, body and soul.
 It does not concern academics alone.
 Families of poor financial standing often discourage studying in their households as they wish to engage the children in work as soon as possible to expand their collective remuneration.
 They do not realize that uneducated workers can never survive comfortably in a fast changing world where competition is extreme.
 Depriving children of basic reading and writing skills limits their opportunities to a bare minimum and inhibits their mental capacity to contribute productively to society and to their own betterment.
 All members of a society need to look up to education with respect and a will to learn.
 Parents must inculcate such a will in the minds of their children, for only then will the future generations be adequately equipped to take care of our world.

 9. Geographical Factors